pyroboots/ingot/README.md

 - **Inheritance-Based, Type-Safe API** - Define items, blocks, entities, and more using clean, strongly-typed C# instead of hand-writing JSON
 - **Automatic Manifest Generation** - `manifest.json` files for both behavior packs and resource packs are created automatically
 - **Full BP + RP Support** - Create behavior packs, resource packs, and linked packs with ease
-- **Script API Ready** - Built-in support for enabling the Script API in your pack
+- **Script API Ready** - Built-in support for enabling the Script API in your pack, including auto-generated [block event scripts](docs/docs/block-events.md)
 - **CompilerState** - Get clear, helpful compile-time feedback to avoid debugging in the Minecraft content log
 - **Extensible & Maintainable** - Designed for large or complex addons where manual JSON becomes painful
 - **Iterable & Reusable** - Because its code, you can define variable and easily change things project-wide